 Furthermore, many hot spring resorts also allow their guests to soak in the nutrient-rich mud that comes from these springs.

-As mentioned before, Vietnam has a myriad of pool types including hot and warms springs, mineral pools, and mud baths.
+As mentioned before, Vietnam has a myriad of pool types including hot and warm springs, mineral pools, and mud baths.
 While mud baths are pretty self-explanatory, hot springs, warm springs, and mineral pools have distinct features.
 While hot springs are typically 98°F and above, warm springs are typically cooler.
 Mineral springs have all the nutrients mentioned previously without any heat.

 Most hot springs in Vietnam have resorts built around them, providing visitors with plenty of amenities like swimming pools, high ropes courses, ziplines, and karaoke.
 Of course, if relaxation is the goal of your trip, after a soak, you can find massages at the resort spa.
 Most spas offer facials, foot and back massages, steam rooms, and private soaking rooms.